aljabara/fribble/README.md

 2. Tile Placement

-  1. The first word must be placed so that 1 of the tiles is on the star in the center of the board.
+  1. The first word must be placed so that one of the tiles is on the star in the center of the board.

-  2. Every word following that must be placed so that at least 1 tile is shared from an existing word on the board.
+  2. Every word following that must be placed so that at least one tile is shared from an existing word on the board.

   3. Tiles can only be placed in the same line vertically or horizontally each turn.
+(The rules don't state, but experience confirms, that no spaces are allowed between the placed tiles.)

   4. Tiles can be placed so that multiple new words are formed simultaneously using neighboring letters.